Assessing a film from a long running and significant movie series necessitates some background information about the series’ history.

 When Fox dropped the series in 1942, Toler purchased the rights and moved the series to the low budget Monogram studios.
 Beginning in 1944, Toler continued to make Chan mysteries at a much smaller budget, and with far less polish than the Fox product.
 The series continued even after Toler’s death in 1947 when Roland Winters played the role for two more years.
 From 1944-1946, Benson Fong played number three son Tommy, except one film in which Frances Chan played on of the detective’s daughters, and another film in which Keye Luke’s younger brother essayed the role of Tommy.
 Victor Sen Yung returned to the series as Jimmy with this film, “Shadows Over Chinatown.”

-There is no real cinematic assessment to be made.
-Director Terry O. Morse is not as good as as Phil Karlson (who helmed the two best Monogram efforts), or Phil Rosen who helmed most of the Monogram Chans.
-But what is interesting about “Shadows Over Chinatown” is the work ethic of Sidney Toler, who was quite ill during filming.
+There is no real cinematic assessment to be made in a discussion of "Shadows Over Chinatown."
+Director Terry O. Morse is not as good as as Phil Karlson (who helmed the two best Monogram efforts), or Phil Rosen (who helmed most of the Monogram Chans).
+But what is interesting about “Shadows Over Chinatown” is the determination of Sidney Toler, who was quite ill during filming.
 Having been diagnosed with cancer, Toler struggled through this and one more movie before dying in February of 1947.

 Despite his illness, and the use of more footage with Sen Yung and Mantan Moreland to ease the strain on the ailing actor, Toler maintains central interest throughout.
 Investigating a murder-for-hire mob, Chan is typically imposing, clever, and commanding, which is a true testament to Toler’s dedication to the role.
 Still, entire comic scenes are set aside for Moreland and Sen Yung to offer the lighthearted comic counterpart to the mystery.
 Some of their best comedy footage is seen in vignettes that don’t involve the Charlie Chan character at all.
 Their comedy is not relegated to just being frightened, which is often the gist of their contribution.
 There is also some amusing verbal humor: